support give a dog a genome

 To simplify administration of the project we ask that breed stakeholders coordinate their efforts, communicate with us via the Breed Health Coordinator and ultimately make a single donation.
 However, if breeds would like to contribute more than £1,000 to the project, to fund the sequencing of more than one dog, there are options to do this that are detailed in our FAQs.

-If you have any specific questions that aren't answered by our FAQs please contact us by emailing email@example.com or calling 01638 751000 Ext: 1274.
+If you have any specific questions that aren't answered by our FAQs please contact Louise Burmeister by emailing firstname.lastname@example.org or calling 01638 751000 Ext: 1274.

 Find out if your breed is already taking part!